The stats around customer churn can make SaaS business owners and subscription companies weep:

 This type of self-directed learning provides a high level of motivation.

 You can use different types of checklists, including bullet points and tutorials.
 If your SaaS product is quite complex, you may need to have a tutorial checklist to ensure that your users get the most out of their onboarding process.

 Think about dividing your onboarding into different types of users.
-For example, you can have a beginners, intermediate and an advanced area.
+For example, you can have beginners, intermediate, and advanced areas.
 This type of checklist makes use of the IKEA effect, which says that if you build something with your own hands (or use mouse clicks), you place more value on it.

 So, when you ask users to do some work as part of the onboarding process, they may feel more satisfied with your product because they have contributed to actually building some of what they need.

 Quick-win checklists give your customers a fast and easy way to complete tasks.
-This releases feel good chemicals in the brain because they can quickly see how they’re making progress.
+These releases feel-good chemicals in the brain because they can quickly see how they’re making progress.
 Quick-win checklists enable you to engage your users frequently and easily to give you an edge on your competition.

 For example, Evernote uses a quick-win checklist to create consistency and commitment.
 Evernote’s first checklist item is to create your first note.
 This reflects Evernote’s proposition that you can organize and access your notes anytime and anywhere.

-Evernote’s tactic is a great one because it enables a user going through the onboarding process to create and check off an action in a few seconds.
+Evernote’s tactic is a great one because it enables a user to go through the onboarding process to create and check off the action in a few seconds.
 This gives the user instant gratification, so they are more likely to continue to use Evernote.

 Whether you own a SaaS company or run a membership or subscription site, reducing customer churn should be high on your list of priorities.
 Onboarding is one of the best ways to ensure that you communicate your value to new customers so they remain with your company and continue to pay their subscriptions.